Colin Benders

-Colin Benders (born 5 December 1986 in Utrecht) is a Dutch techno artist.

-He is also the founding figure of The Kyteman Orchestra.
+Colin Benders (born 5 December 1986) is a Dutch musician, best known for his techno music and as a founding member of The Kyteman Orchestra.

 Childhood

 Benders grew up in Sterrenwijk, Utrecht.
-Primary school was not easy for Colin; various diagnoses, like ADHD, were made.
-When he was eight, he switched from his old school to the Kathedrale Koorschool Utrecht, where he got the chance to develop his musical talents.
-For a long time Kyteman was the precentor of the choir.
-He stopped singing at the age of fifteen.
+Primary school was not easy for Colin due to various diagnoses such as ADHD.
+At eight years old, he switched school to the Kathedrale Koorschool Utrecht.
+There he got the chance to develop his musical talents.
+Benders was the precentor of the choir for a long time, but he quit singing at the age of fifteen.

-After primary school Colin went to Secondary school for Young Talents, linked to the Royal Conservatory of The Hague, where he could specialize in playing the trumpet.
-The Royal Conservatory directly granted him special permission to go to their school, but after two years he also quit there.
+After primary school, Colin went to the Secondary school for Young Talents, linked to the Royal Conservatory of The Hague.
+He specialized as a trumpet player.
+The Royal Conservatory directly granted him special permission to attend their school, but he dropped out after two years.

-Solo
+Career

 At the age of eighteen, Colin moved to another part of Utrecht.
-He spent three years writing and recording his debut album The Hermit Sessions.
-After he completed the album, in 2009, he toured through Europe with his Kyteman's Hiphop Orchestra.
+He spent three years writing and recording his debut album The Hermit Sessions which completed in 2009.
+Afterward, he toured through Europe with his Kyteman's Hiphop Orchestra.